Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 ***Ian "Death-Eye" Wilde***

 "How is he so *bad* with Females?!
-He had a chance with...whatshername?"
+He had a chance with... whatshername?"

 "Dana, played by Sigourney Weaver."